falcosecurity/falcosidekick/README.md

   # checkcert: true # check if ssl certificate of the output is valid (default: true)
   # tenant: "" # Add the tenant header if needed.
 Enabled if not empty
   # endpoint: "/api/prom/push" # The endpoint URL path, default is "/api/prom/push" more info : https://grafana.com/docs/loki/latest/api/#post-apiprompush
+  # extralabels: "" # comma separated list of fields to use as labels additionally to rule, source, priority, tags and custom_fields

 stan:
   # hostport: "" # nats://{domain or ip}:{port}, if not empty, STAN output is enabled